 Here are the substitutions you can make for this recipe!
 Remember when you substitute an ingredient, it does change the nutrition data that you see in the recipe card below.

 - Turkey Sausage – Ground turkey, ground chicken, ground pork, lean ground beef and pork sausage could be subbed.
-For a vegetarian and vegan option, beyond meat ground “meat” would be a good substitute.
+For a vegetarian and vegan option, beyond meat ground “meat” would be a good substitute or tempeh or tofu.

 - Acorn Squash – I recommend spaghetti squash instead.